Abu-ls-10/sentiment_analyzer/README.md

 ## Installation and Requirements

-To run the scripts, ensure you have the following Python packages installed:
+To run the scripts, ensure the following Python packages are installed:

 - `pandas`
 - `scikit-learn`